teChreative/run-buddy/README.md

 # Run Buddy

 ## Purpose
-A website that offers fitmess training services
+A website that offers fitmess training services.

 ## Built With
 *HTML